Department of Labor Logo United States Department of Labor

 • Find consumers and businesses who have overdue bills

-• Track down consumers who have an out-of-date address by using the Internet, post office, credit bureaus, or neighbors—a process called “skip tracing”
+• Track down people who have an out-of-date address by using online, postal, credit bureau, and personal sources—a process known as “skip tracing”

 • Learn the reasons for the overdue bills, which can help with the negotiations

-Bill and account collectors generally contact debtors by phone, although sometimes they do so by mail.
-They use computer systems to update contact information and record past collection attempts with a particular debtor.
+Bill and account collectors generally contact people directly to notify them of unpaid bills.
+They update contact information and record past collection attempts.
 Keeping these records can help collectors with future negotiations.

 Collectors usually have goals they are expected to meet.
-Typically, these include calls per hour and success rates.
+Typically, these include a daily quota of calls and success rates.

 Work Environment About this section